MTawhid7/creative-catalyst-engine/WORKFLOW_GUIDE.md

 ---

-## Phase 2: The Core Workflow Cycle
+## Phase 2: The Core Feature Workflow Cycle

 This is the end-to-end process for taking a task from idea to completion.